Menu

 Putin with Chalym Chuldum-ool Photo Putin’s press service

 Russian leader Vladimir Putin has yet again issued a high state award to an individual wanted for war crimes in Ukraine.
-Chalym Chuldum-ool is a senior officer of the 55th motor rifle brigade which, in March 2022, turned the basement of a school in the village of Yahidne (Chernihiv oblast) into a concentration camp.
-366 adults and children were held in horrific conditions for a month, with at least ten deaths as a result.
+Chalym Chuldum-ool is a senior officer of the 55th motor rifle brigade which, in March 2022, played a role in the torture of effectively all of the residents of the village of Yahidne (Chernihiv oblast).
+Although it was, seemingly, the 228th motorized rifle regiment, and two individuals from it (Semyon Solovov (‘Klyon’) and Aleksei Zhukov (‘Pauk’] who held 369 adults and children hostage in a school basement for 27 days, causing ten deaths and horrific suffering, Chuldum-ool’s regiment rounded the residents up and then occupied their homes.
+It is not possible that they were unaware what was happening in the school basement.
 Putin declared Chuldum-ool a ‘Hero of Russia’ back in March 2024 and stood next to him during the May 9 military parade on Red Square.
 On 30 May, Putin personally handed him ‘the star of a hero of Russia’.

 During the same ceremony, Putin also ‘honoured’ a second likely war criminal, namely Alexander Mikhailovich Evtody (or Yevtody).
 The latter was identified by Bellingcat as one of the Russian military or militants from the Russian proxy ‘Donetsk people’s republic’ responsible for the bombing of residential buildings in Mariupol in January 2015, causing the death of 29 civilians and one soldier, and injuring very many others.